 Migraines are classified as occurring either:

-Auras are sensory disturbances that occur before a migraine attack that can cause changes in vision, with or without other neurologic symptoms.
-[For more information on auras, see Symptoms section of this report.]
+Auras are sensory disturbances that occur before a migraine attack.
+They can cause changes in vision, with or without other neurologic symptoms.

 The majority of chronic migraines are caused by overuse of analgesic migraine medications, both prescription pain reliever drugs and over-the-counter medications.
 Medication overuse headaches are also called rebound headaches.
 Obesity and caffeine overuse are other factors that may increase the risk of episodic migraine transforming to chronic migraine.

 Chronic migraines may resemble tension-type headaches and it is sometimes difficult to differentiate between them.
-The two types of headaches can co-exist.
-It is not uncommon for patients with migraine headaches to also have tension-type headaches.
+The two types of headaches can coexist.
+It is not uncommon for people with migraine headaches to also have tension-type headaches.

-Menstrual Migraines.
-Migraines are often tied to a woman's menstrual cycle, typically in the first days preceding or beginning menstruation.
+Menstrual Migraines: Migraines are often tied to a woman's menstrual cycle, typically in the first days before or at the start of menstruation.
 Estrogen and progesterone fluctuations may play a role.
-About half of women with migraines report an association with menstruation.
 Compared to migraines that occur at other times of the month, menstrual migraines tend to be more severe, last longer, and not have auras.
-Triptan drugs can provide relief and may also help prevent these types of migraines.

-Abdominal Migraine.
-This migraine tends to occur in children who have a family history of migraine.
+Abdominal Migraine: This migraine tends to occur in children.
 Periodic migraine attacks are accompanied by abdominal pain, and often nausea and vomiting.

-Familial Hemiplegic Migraine.
-This is a very rare inherited genetic migraine disease.
+Familial Hemiplegic Migraine: This is a very rare inherited genetic migraine disease.
 It can cause temporary paralysis on one side of the body, vision problems, and vertigo.
-These symptoms occur about 10 - 90 minutes before the headache.
+These symptoms occur about 10 to 90 minutes before the headache.

 Many brain chemicals (neurotransmitters) and nerve pathway disrupters appear to play a role in causing migraines.
 They include the neurotransmitter serotonin, magnesium deficiencies, and abnormalities in the channels within cells that transport electrical ions such as calcium.

-About 75% of all migraine sufferers are women.
+Migraines are three times more common in adult women than adult men.
 During childhood, boys and girls are equally affected.
-After puberty, migraines are more common in girls.
-Migraine most commonly affects women between the ages of 20 - 45.
+After puberty, migraines occur more in girls.
+Migraines most often affect women ages 20 to 45.

-Fluctuations of female hormones, such as estrogen and progesterone, appear to increase the risk for migraines and their severity in some women.
+In women, fluctuations of female hormones such as estrogen and progesterone appear to increase the risk for migraines and their severity.
 About half of women with migraines report headaches associated with their menstrual cycle.
 For some women, migraines also tend to be worse during the first trimester of pregnancy, but improve during the last trimester.

-Migraine headaches typically affect people between the ages of 25 - 55.
-However, migraine also affects about 5 - 10% of all children.
+Migraine headaches typically affect people ages 25 to 55.
+However, migraine also affects about 5 to 10% of all children.
 Many children with migraine eventually stop having attacks when they reach adulthood or transition to less severe tension-type headaches.
 Children with a family history of migraine may be more likely to continue having migraines.

 Migraines tend to run in families.
-About 70 - 80% of patients with migraine have a family history of the condition.
+Most people with migraine have a family history of the condition.

 People with migraine may have a history of depression, anxiety, stroke, epilepsy, irritable bowel syndrome, or high blood pressure.
 These conditions do not necessarily increase the risk for migraine, but they are associated with it.

 A migraine attack may involve up to four symptom phases: prodrome phase, auras, the attack, and the postdrome phase.
-These phases may not occur in every patient or every headache.
+These phases may not occur in every person or with every headache.

 The prodrome phase is a group of vague symptoms that may precede a migraine attack by several hours, or even a day or two.
 Prodrome symptoms may include:

-Auras are sensory disturbances that occur before the migraine attack in 1 in 5 patients.
+Auras are sensory disturbances that occur before the migraine attack in 1 in 5 people.
 Visually, auras are referred to as being positive or negative:

 Other neurologic symptoms may occur at the same time as the aura, although they are less common.
 They may include:

-If left untreated, attacks usually last from 4 - 72 hours.
+If left untreated, attacks usually last from 4 to 72 hours.
 A typical migraine attack produces the following symptoms:

 Less common symptoms include tearing and redness in one eye, swelling of the eyelid, and nasal congestion, including runny nose.
 (Such symptoms are more common in certain other headaches, notably cluster headaches.)

-After a migraine attack, there is usually a postdrome phase, in which patients may feel exhausted and mentally foggy for a while.
+After a migraine attack, there is usually a postdrome phase, in which people may feel exhausted and mentally foggy for a while.

-Emotional Disorders and Quality of Life.
 Migraines have a significant negative impact on quality of life, family relations, and work productivity.
-Studies indicate that people with migraines have poorer social interactions and emotional health than patients with many chronic medical illnesses, including asthma, diabetes, and arthritis.
+Studies indicate that people with migraines have poorer social interactions and emotional health than people with many other chronic medical illnesses, including asthma, diabetes, and arthritis.
 Many people who have migraines also suffer from anxiety (particularly panic disorders) and depression.

 A National Headache Foundation-sponsored survey of migraine sufferers reported that:

-Anyone, including children, with recurring or persistent headaches should consult a doctor.
+Anyone, including children, with recurring or persistent headaches should consult a health care provider.
 There are no blood tests or imaging techniques that can be used to diagnose migraine headaches.
-A diagnosis will be made on the basis of medical history and physical exam, and, if necessary, tests may be necessary to rule out other diseases or conditions that may be causing the headaches.
+A diagnosis will be made on the basis of medical history and physical exam.
+Tests may be necessary to rule out other diseases or conditions that may be causing the headaches.
 For chronic headaches, your provider may refer you to a neurologist who specializes in migraine.

 A diagnosis of migraine is usually made on the basis of repeated attacks (at least 5) that meet the following criteria: